 After over 300 years of weathering Henry's gravestone is severely worn and eroded.
 On most days it is only possible to discern a small portion of the original inscriptions.
 His grave is located far to the front of the cemetery indicating that his is most likely the earliest burial within the cemetery.
 It stands alone as one would expect to find it as it is well known that Henry's wife Hannah remarried Charles Hazelton shortly after Henry's death.

 More recently, W. C. Macindoe has taken to calling the Weaver Family Lot (EG076) the "Henry Matteson Cemetery".
 The only evidence to support his claim is a composite map of East Greenwich by the East Greenwich Tercentenary Commission based upon earlier land surveys of 1712 & 1716 in which Henry Matteson's name appears, Mattesons are also found elsewhere on this same map.
 According to the (RIHCC), a state audit report from the Public Archaeology Laboratory, Inc (PAL) has documented that this land was owned by the Weaver family from 1762 to 1870 when it was sold by William C. Weaver to Pardon V. Shippee family, at which time, the first mention of the "Burying Ground" was in the deed.
 This land could have once belonged to Henry Jr. (1670-1752) or to some other Matteson descenadant going by the name of Henry.
-Henry the immigrant would have died 20+ years earlier, and Henry's sons Henry and Thomas are both buried in (WG076) and not in the Weaver Family Lot.
+Henry the immigrant would have died 20+ years earlier, and Henry's sons Henry and Thomas are both buried in (WG076) and not any where near the Weaver Family Lot.